wo984c/LinuxHosting/Readme.md

     application.secret_key = '23d34f@34#$%^fgty***2'
     ```

-1. Edit the ssl version of the itemCatalog configuration in /etc/apache2/sites-available/, remember to use sudo
+1. Edit the ssl version of the itemCatalog site configuration file in /etc/apache2/sites-available/, remember to use sudo

     ```
     <IfModule mod_ssl.c>